microsoft/vscode-react-native/README.md

 ## Hermes engine

-Hermes is the new JavaScript engine optimized for running React Native apps on Android.
+Hermes is the new JavaScript engine optimized for running React Native apps on Android and iOS.
 It improves app performance and decreases app size.

 Click [here](https://reactnative.dev/docs/hermes) to learn more about Hermes and how to enable it for your application.